 The social interaction that is happening between the members makes it ideal to exchange thoughts and ideas.
 It would also be the great time to address everyone’s problems.
 It would be easy for one person to open up about his feelings on the problems.
 This would actually speed up the recovery process and help all the patients in the group.

 There will be compliments coming from the other members of the group and that would really make everyone feel great with the company of each other.
-Everyone here just wants to help each other out and that would really be effective when it comes with dealing with each other’s problems.
+Everyone here just wants to help each other out and that would really be effective when it comes to dealing with each other’s problems.

 When someone sees the radical effects on another person, it would make him think twice about continuing his bad habits.
 For example, if it is a group therapy on drugs then you would see some able have a hard time sleeping.
 It is never good to lose sleep especially when the reason is not that important.